arkhitech/redmine_update_reminder/README.md

 Installation:
 =============

 The plugin is available for download from
-	`github.com:arkhitech/redmine_update_reminder`
+	`github.com:arturtr/redmine_intouch`

-Go to redmine's plugins directory and `wheneverize` the downloaded redmine_update_reminder plugin directory.
+Go to redmine's plugins directory and `wheneverize` the downloaded redmine_intouch plugin directory.
 Open config directory and edit schedule.rb